frederic-perez/AmE-dictionary/data/idioms.md

 __back in the day__ :two: At a time in the past that is remembered with fondness or nostalgia.
 __back on (one’s) feet__ :two: __1__ In good health again after a period of injury or illness. _Jill is happy to be back on her feet again after her hospital stay._ __2__ No longer in a precarious financial situation. _Now that I’ve paid off my credit card debt, I’m finally back on my feet._
 __back on the horse__
+__back on track__ Continuing as planned or expected, typically after a problem or distraction.
 __back out (of something)__ :two::hammer: _If he’d had an honorable way to back out of the job, he would have._ _Medtronic backs out of $738M acquisition due to “multiple breaches.”_
 __back out__
 __back to back__